mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 animals are water–breathers, with few species on land.
 These are mostly fairly primitive crawling creatures, with few species larger than a cat or small dog.
-Much of Prinx’ surface is entirely uninhabitable.
+Much of Prinx' surface is entirely uninhabitable.
 With such a thin atmosphere, mountains tend not to be eroded and remain sharp– toothed barriers to exploration.
 There is less soil than on worlds with thicker atmospheres, and while this does not greatly affect life